Rad-icalEdward/project4_group1/README.md

 **Graphs to analyse model effectiveness - JB**

-I used the provided 3 attempts for the model, the first was the initial model and the second and third were successive attempts to optimise and improve the model's effectiveness and accuracy.
+In AlphabetSoupCharity_Plots.ipynb I used the provided 3 attempts for the model, the first was the initial model and the second and third were successive attempts to optimise and improve the model's effectiveness and accuracy.

 I used MatPlotLib to create graphs for the accuracy and loss scores for each attempt on the model.